 Visiting with Babies or Toddlers

 This is NOT a stroller-friendly park.
-We saw a family struggle with a toddler in a stroller and they ended up both carrying the stroller on the path.
+We saw a family struggle with a toddler in a stroller, and they ended up both carrying the stroller and the baby on the path.

 Download the National Parks App